-In 2017, an estimated 80,000 people died from cancer in Canada.
-Most of these deaths were caused by secondary tumours, or metastasis, that break away from primary tumours and spread to other areas of the body, obstructing organ function wherever they go.
+Most cancer deaths are caused by secondary tumours, or metastasis, that break away from primary tumours and spread to other areas of the body, obstructing organ function wherever they go.

 While metastatic tumours are responsible for most cancer-related deaths, there are very few treatment options that focus on them.
 In fact, researchers still know very little about metastatic tumours and why they don’t respond to treatment in the same way as primary tumours.